walles/px/README.md

  * A list of all open files, pipes and sockets
  * For each pipe, print the process at the other end of that pipe
  * For each socket, print where it's going

+# TODO `top` replacement
+* Print system load before the process listing
+* Maybe add a `--top` / `--top=5s` flag which samples the system for one second (or five) and adds a CPU usage column to the output
+* Maybe add a command line option for truncating output at screen width

 # TODO `iotop` replacement
 * When given the `--top` flag and enough permissions, record per process IO